2001 Red Lion machete attack

 On February 2, 2001, a machete attack took place at North Hopewell-Winterstown Elementary School in Red Lion, Pennsylvania.
-The perpetrator, 55-year-old William Michael Stankewicz, stabbed several students and school faculty, injuring 11 kindergarteners, two teachers, and the principal.
+The perpetrator, 55-year-old William Michael Stankewicz, slashed several students and school faculty, injuring 11 kindergarteners, two teachers, and the principal.

 Stankewicz was convicted and received a minimum of 132 years.

 Attack

 On February 2, 2001, Michael Stankewicz drove from Tennessee to York County, Pennsylvania.
-He was armed with a 2-foot-long machete, which he sharpened twice while on his way to the school, and a baseball bat, hiding the weapons in his pantlegs.
+He was armed with a 2-foot-long machete, hiding the weapon in his pantleg.
+Stankewicz stated that he made two stops during the trip to sharpen the machete.
+Initial reports incorrectly stated that Stankewicz also carried a baseball bat, based on comments by the school staff that had mistaken the machete for a bat.
+According to Stankewicz, he had previously tried to purchase a gun the same day, but failed a background check.

 At around midday, Stankewicz entered North Hopewell-Winterstown Elementary School, bypassing the keycard entry security system by following a parent who was remotely buzzed in by a school nurse.
-Upon being confronted by the nurse and the principal in the lobby, Stankewicz took out the machete and chased after the two women.
-The attacks took place in the school's halls, the nurse's office and the principal's office.
+Stankewicz was peering into a kindergarten classroom when he was confronted outside the administrative offices by the nurse and the principal.
+Principal Norina Bentzel variously stated that she either asked if Stankewicz was looking for someone, or that she had immediately attempted to stop him from getting closer to the class, at which point Stankewicz took out the machete and slashed Bentzel across the chest.
+He then entered the kindergarten class and attacked the teacher and students inside.
+Further attacks continue in the school's halls, the nurse's office and the principal's office.
 The first 911 calls came in at 11:32 a.m.

-Principal Norina Bentzel stopped the attack by jumping on Stankewicz and pinning him down.
-Stankewicz was arrested shortly before 11:48 a.m.
+Principal Bentzel stopped the attack by jumping on Stankewicz and pinning him down.
+The attack lasted around 25 minutes and Stankewicz was arrested shortly before 11:48 a.m.